-Econometrically speaking, market event data can be viewed as the realisation of a Marked Point Process (MPP): that is, as the realisation of a double sequence $\{T_i, Z_i\}{i \in \{1, 2, \dots\}}$ of random variables where T_i is the random occurrence time of the ith event and Z_i is a vector of additional variables (or 'marks') associated with that event.
-We develop an econometric modelling framework for multivariate financial point process data - that is, for data generated by an MPP where $Z_i \in \{1, 2, ..., M\}$ indicates the type of the ith event.
-The distinguishing feature of our approach is that the model is specified via the vector stochastic intensity rather than directly specifying a model for the durations between events.
-Specifying the model via the intensity is particularly advantageous when a multivariate point process model or a model for a univariate point process conditional on some other continuous time process is needed.
+Econometrically speaking, market event data can be viewed as the realisation of a Marked Point Process (hereafter Marked PP or MPP): that is, as the realisation of a double sequence $\{T_i, Z_i\}{i \in \{1, 2, ...\}}$ of random variables where T_i is the random occurrence time of the ith event and Z_i is a vector of additional variables (or 'marks') associated with that event.
+We develop an econometric modelling framework for multivariate financial PP data - that is, for data generated by a MPP where $Z_i \in \{1, 2, ..., M\}$ indicates the type of the ith event.
+The distinguishing feature of our approach is that the model is specified via the vector stochastic intensity rather than directly specifying a model for the durations (or time intervals) between events.
+This is particularly advantageous when a multivariate PP model or a model for a univariate PP conditional on some other continuous time process is needed.
 Consider, for example, a model for the timing of mid-quote changes for a NYSE stock where we condition on the timing of trades.
 Specifying the model via the mid-quote intensity rather than via the conditional distribution of durations between mid-quote changes allows the intensity to change immediately in response to the occurrence of a trade during a duration.
-Because the filtration is updated continuously in real time and includes the history generated by the trade arrival process, the additional information since the start of the duration can be taken into account.2 Whilst considerable progress has been made in modelling the univariate case using time series models of durations (most notably the Autoregressive Conditional Duration models of Engle and Russell (1997,1998)), multivariate extensions of this work have been slow to emerge in the econometrics literature.3 One such example is the model of Engle and Lunde (1999) for trades and quotes which is discussed in section 5.2 towards the end of the paper.
+Because the filtration is updated continuously in time and includes the history generated by the trade arrival process, the additional information since the start of the duration can be taken into account.2 Whilst considerable progress has been made in modelling the univariate case using time series models of durations (most notably the Autoregressive Conditional Duration models of Engle and Russell (1997,1998)), multivariate extensions of this work have been slow to emerge in the econometrics literature.3 One such example is the model of Engle and Lunde (2003) for trades and quotes which is discussed in Section 6.1 towards the end of the paper.